ssandir/ui-crawler/README.md

-Because of database dump size, we uploaded it to DropBox.
-Link to it is in link_to_db.txt file.
+Repurposed from assigment 1 and 2 for class Web data search and extraction.

-# IEPS-WebCrawler
+Credits for repository also go to Andraž Jelenc and Vid Križnar.

-Repository for WebCrawler project for class project Web data search and extraction.
+# ui-crawler
 The solution runs in two Docker containers: postgres and crawler.
 **Docker and Docker-compose packets are required to sucessfully run this project**